 2. Create a list of unengaged contacts to cut down on your graymail. (see more on un-engaged contacts below)

-3. Segment all good, clean contacts into lists so you can market to them based on their interests.
+3. Segment all good, clean contacts into lists so you can market to them based on their interests and demographics.

 Which Contacts Should You Delete From HubSpot?